 Do you have unclaimed property?
 If so, how would you know?
 Is it worth it to pay a service to help you identify unclaimed property?
-The Better Business Bureau of Minnesota and North Dakota (BBB) aims to help people who might fall into this category understand what they need to do to reclaim their assets and possessions.

 According to NAUPA, there are many businesses (sometimes called finders or locators) that find legitimate lost property for owners and inform them how to obtain it for a fee, usually a percentage of the total (some states limit the fee to 10 percent).
 Sometimes, companies will hire these firms to find you before they turn the funds over to the state.
 Ultimately the finder will ask you to sign a contract.

 The majority of firms that provide these services work within the law, but there are also some unclaimed property scams around.
 Before signing any contract, BBB of Central New England recommends caution.
 If you are unsure that the firm is legitimate, contact your BBB or the unclaimed property office in your state for more information.

 To prevent accumulating unclaimed property, NAUPA suggests the following tips:

 · Deposit or cash all checks for dividends, wages, insurance settlements, etc. without delay.